roman/disposables/README.md

 3) Keep a trace (either via logging, println, etc).
 That shows which dispose functions are being called.

+Disposables provides a simple API that manages all of that.

 ### Getting Started with disposable